scorelab/drola/README.md

    ```
    npm start
    ```
-3) Start the Websocket server and Websocket client to see the the end node locations in the browser application.
+3) Start the Websocket server and Websocket client to see the end node locations in the browser application.
    ```
    cd Drola_Base_Node/api
    python socket_server.py